PROTONIX DELAYED-RELEASE- pantoprazole sodium tablet, delayed release

 These highlights do not include all the information needed to use PROTONIX safely and effectively.
 See full prescribing information for PROTONIX.

-PROTONIX (pantoprazole sodium) delayed-release tablets
+PROTONIX (pantoprazole sodium) delayed-release tablets, for oral use

 PROTONIX (pantoprazole sodium) for delayed-release oral suspension